-Hampton Court Palace is one of the only two remaining palaces that King Henry VIII owned.
+Hampton Court Palace is one of the palaces where the Netflix series, Bridgerton, was filmed.
+If you have seen the series, the grounds and gardens are so familiar – only if you have set foot here.
+The palace is also one of the only two remaining palaces that King Henry VIII owned.
 And if you don’t know King Henry VIII, perhaps, you know him as the King who married six times.
 He ordered the execution of his two wives and one was detained until her death.
 The life of King Henry VIII was romanticized in the 2008 film, The Other Boleyn Girl.
-Eric Bana (King Henry VIII), Scarlett Johansson (Mary Boleyn) and Natalie Portman (Anne Boleyn) portrayed the major roles.
+Eric Bana (King Henry VIII), Scarlett Johansson (Mary Boleyn), and Natalie Portman (Anne Boleyn) portrayed the major roles.

 With a very dark, intriguing history, I think Hampton Court Palace is worth a visit.
 I’m not going to bore you with history in this post, but you should go and see it.
 You’ll learn all the juicy intrigues and detailed history once you’re inside.